Baggage Cart Wrecks Beech 1900

 Key Takeaways:

-• A Wasaya Airways Beech 1900D aircraft was heavily damaged by a runaway baggage cart at Muskrat Dam Airport in October.
+• A Wasaya Airways Beech 1900D aircraft was heavily damaged by a runaway baggage cart in Muskrat Dam, northern Ontario.

-• The incident occurred when a strong gust of wind blew a baggage cart into the aircraft's right propeller, then under the fuselage, and into the left propeller, severely damaging both props and engines while the aircraft was on the ramp with engines running.
+• The incident occurred when a strong gust of wind blew the baggage cart into both of the aircraft's propellers while its engines were running.

 See a mistake?
 Contact us.